 Lynn Bowden, Jr. to appear at Somerset Youth Football League's free camp

-SOMERSET, Ky.
-(WYMT) - Once workouts start up again for high school football and levels below, kids in Somerset will get a special treat in the form of former Kentucky football star Lynn Bowden, Jr. The wide receiver turned quarterback will be a special guest at a free football camp in Somerset on Saturday, July 11.
+Once workouts start up again for high school football and levels below, kids in Somerset will get a special treat in the form of former Kentucky football star Lynn Bowden, Jr. The wide receiver turned quarterback will be a special guest at a free football camp in Somerset on Saturday, July 11.

 The camp will be from 7-10 p.m. at Somerset's high school football field.
 It will only be for Somerset Youth Football League participants and Somerset area kids due to COVID-19.
 The camp is for kids from 1st-6th grade.